JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

   {{< card link="https://github.com/JAlcocerT/trip-planner-with-weather" title="Trip Planner with Weather" image="/blog_img/apps/TripPlanner/TripPlanner-UI.gif" subtitle="Trip Planner with Weather | Post " >}}
 {{< /cards >}}

-> There is also a PirateWeather API: https://github.com/Pirate-Weather/pirateweather
+> There is also a PirateWeather API: https://github.com/Pirate-Weather/pirateweather or https://opendata.aemet.es/centrodedescargas/inicio

-> > Which is a weather api alternative, but with requires an API key
+> > Which is a weather api alternative, but both require an API key

 We also have: